 The home environment presents a multitude of problems/considerations in choosing a location for our speakers.
-Room layout, furniture, esthetics, accessibility by children and pets and, not to mention our sometimes contrary domestic cohabitant(s)!
-The ubiquitous Wife Appeal Factor (WAF) has become a most important gauge in making a decision.
+Room layout, furniture, esthetics, accessibility by children and pets, and, not to mention our sometimes contrary domestic cohabitant(s)!
+The ubiquitous Wife Appeal Factor (WAF) is often an important gauge in making a decision.
 To keep things simple, we will concentrate upon the ideal, and assume you have unlimited freedom.
 Please alter the suggestions to conform to your situation.

 To better understand the terminology and the reasoning behind the recommendations, let us first explore a few basics of acoustic theory (an oversimplification here, just a few distilled points for purpose of illustration).

-The Room room affects the sound of a speaker due to standing waves (at frequencies dependant on room dimensions) and by the reflections it causes.
+The listening room affects the sound of a speaker due to standing waves (at frequencies dependant on room dimensions) and by the reflections created within.
 Some frequencies will be reinforced, others suppressed, thus altering the character of the sound.
 If we were to listen to our speakers outdoors (or inside an anechoic chamber), much of the coloration we’ve been used to hearing would disappear.
-This is a major reason loudspeaker designers test their creations in such an environment, not wanting their design decisions to be influenced by the colorations of any given room.
+This is a major reason loudspeaker designers test their creations in such an environment, not wanting their design decisions or publishes specifications to be influenced by the colorations of any given room.
 The real world, however, requires that our speakers co-occupy our living quarters, therefore we must deal with the room as a significant contributing factor.

 In any listening environment, what we hear is a result of a mixture of both the direct and reflected sounds.
-Direct sound travels straight to our ears from the speaker diaphragms.
+Direct sound travels straight to our ears from the speakers.
 Reflected sounds are many, bouncing off most any hard surface and reaching our ears after the direct sound.
-In general, the direct sound from the speakers are primarily responsible for the image, while the reflected sounds contribute most to the tonality of the speaker (richness, leanness, etc) and an overall sense of ambience.
-Any boundary surface (back wall, side wall, floor) can cause a reflection, and all need to be considered during placement.
-The trick is to place the speaker (and/or treat the room) in a location that will take of advantage of the desirable reflections while diminishing the unwanted reflections.
+In general, the direct sound from the speakers is primarily responsible for the image, while the reflected sounds contribute most to the tonality of the speaker (richness, leanness, etc) and an overall sense of ambience.
+Any boundary surface (back wall, sidewall, floor) can cause a reflection, and all need to be considered during placement.
+The trick is to place the speaker (and/or treat the room) in a location that will take advantage of the desirable diffused reflections while diminishing the unwanted hard reflections.

 On to specifics.

-Distance to the listener.
 For proper imaging to take place, sound from each speaker must arrive at the listening position at precisely the same moment.
 This requires that the speakers be exactly the same distance away from the main seating position.
 We're talking about precision here.
-Difference of less than ¼" will be audible in better systems to careful listeners.
+A difference of less than 1/4" will be easily audible in better systems to careful listeners.

-Using a tape measure for this procedure can be cumbersome, so I like to use a string.
-It's easy and very accurate.
-Simply tape a string to the midpoint of the listening chair, trying for a spot as close to ear level as possible.
-Now, unroll enough string to reach one of the speakers, then pull the string taught to a reference point on the speaker, I like to use the tweeter.
-Grasp that point on the string with your thumb and forefinger, then walk to the other speaker to see how it compares.
-Simply adjust the distance until each speaker is exactly the same distance.
+Tape a string to the listening chair's midpoint, trying for a spot as close to ear level as possible.
+Now, unroll enough string to reach a speaker, then pull the string taught at a reference point on the speaker.
+Grasp that point on the string with your thumb and forefinger, then walk to the other speaker and compare.
+Adjust positioning until each speaker is at precisely the same distance.

-Distance to side wall and back wall.
 There are two acoustic characteristics we're dealing with here: bass and soundstage.
 It's well known that the closer a speaker is to a boundary (wall, floor, ceiling) the more bass reinforcement.
 Changing the location in relation to these surfaces will dramatically affect both the quality and quantity of the bass.
-Note: moving the listening position can have as much affect on bass as moving the speaker.
-The speakers excite room modes which create low frequency standing waves.
+Note: moving the listening position can have as much effect on bass as moving the speaker.
+The speakers excite room modes that create low frequency standing waves.
 Because of their long wavelengths, these waves are present regardless of where the speakers are located.
-Moving the listening position however, determines whether that point is with relation to areas of additive or subtractive bass pressure.
+Moving the listening position, however, determines whether that point is in relation to areas of additive or subtractive bass pressure.
 If you have the option, try moving the listening chair a foot or two in each direction to find the optimal position.

 Differences among speakers can also influence positioning.
-A planar, for instance (which radiates sound both front and back with null points to the sides - a figure-of-eight pattern), may be less critical of a nearby side wall, but very critical of the distance to the back-wall.
-Just the reverse is true for many dynamic designs whose propagation pattern is mainly to the front, with some to the sides and little to the rear (cardiod pattern).
+A planar, for instance (which radiates sound both front and back with null points to the sides - a figure-of-eight pattern), may be less critical of a nearby sidewall, but very critical of the distance to the back wall.
+Just the reverse is true for many dynamic designs whose propagation pattern is mainly to the front, with some to the sides and little to the rear (cardioid pattern).

 You'll find that the side wall distance will affect both soundstaging and tonal balance.
 In general, proximity to the sidewall will more influence midrange balance while the distance to the back wall will have more impact on bass.

-Distance between the speakers will be determined by the distance to your listening position, the particular speaker you own and, to a great measure, your own personal preference.
-I generally prefer to start with an equilateral triangle, the apex of which is located at the listening position and the two speakers forming the base line (here, speakers placed 6' apart would suggest a listening position 6' away), and experiment to produce the best soundstage.
+This will be determined by the distance to your listening position, the particular speaker you own, and, to a great measure, your own personal preference.
+I generally prefer to start with an equilateral triangle, the apex of which is located at the listening position, and the two speakers forming the baseline (here, speakers placed 6' apart would suggest a listening position 6' away), and experiment to produce the best soundstage.
 Note: Some manufacturers recommend a specific measure for speaker separation.
-Use this measurement, if available and your room permits, but remember that any recommendation is only a starting point.
-You'll find that increasing the distance between the speakers will widen the soundstage (until, at some point the center image falls apart), decreasing the width will narrow the stage and increase center focus.
+Use this measurement, if available, and your room permits, but remember that any recommendation is only a starting point.
+You'll find that increasing the distance between the speakers will widen the soundstage (until at some point the center image falls apart), decreasing the width will narrow the stage and increase center focus.
 As mentioned previously, this is partly subjective.
-I listen to a lot of female voice and a strong center focus is really important to me.
-You may concentrate of orchestral works and prefer a wider stage and be willing to sacrifice some specificity of image for the extra bloom.
+I listen to a lot of female voices and a strong center focus is really important to me.
+You may concentrate on orchestral works and prefer a wider stage and be willing to sacrifice some specificity of image for the extra bloom.
 Select recordings with which you are very familiar.
-My personal preference is toward simple recordings with good, even spread across the stage and a strongly focused center image.
+My personal preference is toward simple recordings with good, even spread across the stage, and a strongly focused center image.

 As discussed previously, the distance to the side walls affects (mainly midrange) tonal balance.
 As we move the speakers closer or further apart, the relationship to the side walls change.
 Further, the proximity of one speaker to the other will influence tonality as well.